Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 ### User Profile

-Mappings to the extended Hornbill user profile properties works in exactly the same way as the User account mapping above.
+Mappings to the extended Hornbill user profile properties works in exactly the same way as the user account mapping above.
+The user profile mappings are only applied on update to an exising account.
+These will not show when an account is first created.

 <img src="/_books/data-imports-guide/users/ldap/images/ldap-user-import-profile.png" width="650px" alt="User Profile Mapping Example"/>